Sarah McGriff caught up with Walker Hayes. Take the time to read this great interview!

 WH: I’m finishing up with Bobby Bones in May, then I’m out with Thomas Rhett in the fall, and a couple of dates with Billy Currington in August.
 So lots of good opportunities coming up that I am excited about.
 Another neat thing is that we will be making a transition from me doing everything on loop to finding a band, so I’m excited for that too.

 S: Awesome, well that’s all I have for you.
-Thank you for taking the time to talk with us, Walker, and have fun at SXSW on Friday!
+Thank you for taking the time to talk with us, Walker, and have fun at SXSW!